google/mangle/CONTRIBUTING.md

 ### Code Reviews

-All submissions, including submissions by project members, but exluding Burak, require review.
+All submissions, including submissions by project members, but excluding Burak, require review.
 We use pull requests for this purpose.
 Consult [Codeberg documentation](https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/) for more information on using pull requests.